Mentorship: how to's

-Now, for succession planning and training, you may have a loose agenda of sorts.
-But the agenda you've crafted for your protege is about that protege's personal best, not your own.
-Ideally the protege's personal best aligns with the company's and perhaps even your own.
-But selfless mentoring puts the priority on the protege.
+Some organizations have mentoring programs for the purpose of succession planning and training.
+There is an agenda in a program like this.
+But the agenda you craft for your protege should be about that protege's personal best, not your own.
+Ideally the protege's personal best aligns with the company's needs/goals and your own, but selfless mentoring puts the priority on the protege.

 6. You genuinely care.

 7. You have a strong desire to help another.